dcmlr/kitti360_ros_player/README.md

     roslaunch launch/Kitti360.launch directory:=/path/to/kitti/files/...

 This will start the simulation and publish all available sensors in ROS.
-To control the simulation, check out the keyboard mappings that are printed upon start (and below).
+To control the simulation check out the keyboard mappings that are printed upon start (and below).

 **Mandatory KITTI-360 files**